-The data in this report were collected during cruises 9807, 9808, 9809, 9810, 9811 and 9812 of the California Cooperative Oceanic Fisheries Investigations (CalCOFI) program aboard the RV New Horizon and the RV Robert Gordon Sproul of Scripps Institution of Oceanography, University of California, San Diego.
+The data in this report were collected during cruises 9901 and 9904 of the California Cooperative Oceanic Fisheries Investigations (CalCOFI) program aboard the RV Roger Revelle of Scripps Institution of Oceanography, University of California, San Diego and the NOAA ship RV David Starr Jordan.
 The CalCOFI program was organized in the late 1940's to study the causes of variations in population size of fishes of importance to the State of California.
 It is carried out by NOAA's National Marine Fisheries Service Southwest Fisheries Science Center, the California Department of Fish and Game, and the Marine Life Research Group (MLRG) at Scripps Institution of Oceanography (SIO).
 MLRG contributes to this program by investigations of the physical, chemical and biological structure of the California Current.
-Cruises 9807 and 9809 were extended north of the normal cruise pattern to include CalCOFI lines 73, 70, and 67.
-The three lines were added to improve our ability to correctly estimate the standing biomass of Pacific sardine (Sardinops sagax).
-On cruise 9807 only underway measurements were made on the added lines except on line 70 the full suite of CalCOFI work was completed on the four inshore stations.
-On 9809 underway measurements and the full suite of CalCOFI work were done on lines 73, 70 and 67.
-Cruises 9808, 9810, 9811 and 9812 were part of a series of shorter cruises designed to monitor the response of the California Current to the 1997-1998 El Niño Southern Oscillation (ENSO) event.
-Data from all of the cruises were collected and processed by personnel of the Marine Life Research Group and the Southwest Fisheries Science Center.
+Data from the cruises were collected and processed by personnel of the Marine Life Research Group and the Southwest Fisheries Science Center.
 Volunteers and other SIO staff members also assisted in the collection of data and chemical analyses at sea.
 CalCOFI data presented in this report and collected on previous cruises can be accessed via the World Wide Web (http://www-mlrg.ucsd.edu/calcofi.html).